bartze/common-project-back-front/README.md

 ## Roadmap

-1. Create the project structure
-1. Create the server side code
-1. Create the client side code
+-   [ ] 1.
+Create the project structure client and server side code
+-   [ ] 1.
+Review build serve format lint and test tools:
+    -   [ ] webpack env should be reviewed in order to maintain a correct control of the development and production builds for the different client and server apps
+    -   [ ] the chats projects for core node should be defined in order to choose the best method to integrate both apps in the project, now the socket is a basic poc on the react app and the chat with ia is an embedded project deployed in parallel.
+The core node project pretends to integrate the parallel project in html inside the react project as a separate route/link(if this is possible all the documentation would be done with reveal.js as project solution).
-1. Migrate the tmp folder to the project - WIP + iperez review
+-   [ ] 1.
+Migrate the tmp folder to the project - WIP + iperez review
-1. Add extra tooling for the project maintining the clarriu libraries and news - WIP
-1. Create the docker-compose file - WIP
-1. Create the dockerfile for the server - WIP
-1. Create the dockerfile for the client - WIP
-1. Create the dockerfile for the database - WIP

 ## Contributing